Node.js

 | example.com/v2/vip/1024 | No |

-Built-in Routing Framework
+Built-in Route Framework

 When developing with the Express/Koa framework, there are key points to pay attention to in code compilation and file group organization.